Distracted Driving Accidents in Allentown

 More and more, traffic and dashboard cameras from other cars catch people driving while distracted in real time.
 We carefully review all video evidence to show that drivers were looking down at their phones, holding them to their ears, or doing other actions that distracted them just before a disaster.

-Sometimes, social media posts can show that people are driving while preoccupied.
+Sometimes, social media posts show people driving while preoccupied.
 Posts about texting while driving, pictures taken from the driver’s seat, or location data that shows device use while driving can back up claims of distracted driving and reveal patterns of harmful behavior.

 However, Pennsylvania’s laws governing digital evidence used in court require that phone records, social media posts, and other digital evidence be authenticated in specific ways.
 Our car crash attorneys are familiar with these technological criteria and work with qualified digital forensics professionals to properly verify evidence for use in court.